afrind/warp-draft/draft-ietf-moq-transport.md

 ~~~
 {: #moq-transport-subscribes-blocked format title="MOQT SUBSCRIPTIONS_BLOCKED Message"}

-* Maximum Subscription ID: The Maximum Subscription ID for the session on which the subscriber
+* Maximum Subscription ID: The Maximum Subscriber-Chosen Subscription ID for the
+session on which the subscriber
 is blocked.
 More on Subscription ID in {{message-subscribe-req}}.

 ## SUBSCRIBE {#message-subscribe-req}